 After being dried and treated, methane captured from landfills can be burned to produce steam that spin up electric generators.
 This electricity can then be distributed to homes and businesses across the state.

 Why Don’t We Use Landfill Instead Of Natural Gas In Our Homes?

-The low-priced Georgia natural gas that you use in your home is very different to the gas collected from landfills.
+The low-priced natural gas in Georgia that you use in your home is very different from the gas collected from landfills.
 Natural gas is typically at least 80% methane.
 Landfill gas also often contains a huge range of contaminants and impurities, as you’d expect from a gas that’s created out of garbage, and can contain methane levels as low as 40%.
 Because the quality of landfill gas can vary widely, it’s impossible to use it reliably in home appliances.
 Your home’s furnace, water heater, and stove wouldn’t work as efficiently and would probably require more repairs and maintenance.

 The electric generators that burn this low-purity landfill gas must be specifically designed, but they can still produce a significant amount of energy.
 Georgia Power has contracts with landfill power producers who can generate up to 25MW of electricity from this waste gas.

 Landfill gas is often considered renewable energy, allowing energy distributors and marketers to claim that a certain percentage of their electricity is “green”.
 Most people think of wind, solar or tidal energy when they hear this, though, and few think of waste gases being burned.
 To be sure, there are a lot of pollutants built up in landfill gas that is released into the atmosphere when it’s burned so landfill gas certainly isn’t a “zero emission” technology.
 However, it’s true that landfill gas is renewable in one important sense; it consumes a byproduct of our own waste, rather than the finite natural resources of fossil fuels.